sausheong/mindb/README.md

 Exercise the user lifecycle (create, alter, drop), grant and revoke privileges, and confirm what the user can or cannot do.
 If you rely on roles, create one, attach privileges to it, grant it to a user, and verify inheritance through queries.
 Use the web console to sign in, sign out, and refresh the page to see session restoration in action.
 Finally, restart the server and confirm that `users.json` brings your users and grants back automatically.

 ### Troubleshooting
 If the server starts without a `users.json`, it will create one and seed it with the default `root:root` user.
 When logins suddenly fail after a restart, check that the JSON is valid and readable only by the service account (0600).
-If you see “access denied,” revisit the user’s direct grants and any roles you expect to apply, making sure the database/table scope matches your query.
+If you see "access denied," revisit the user's direct grants and any roles you expect to apply, making sure the database/table scope matches your query.
 For security investigations or lockouts, consult the audit logs under `{dataDir}/audit/audit-YYYY-MM-DD.log`.

 ### Performance
 Authentication and user lookups are constant time via in‑memory maps, while privilege checks scale with the number of applicable grants and roles for a user—typically just a handful—so authorization remains fast.
 Persisting changes to disk takes only a few milliseconds, and loading a typical `users.json` on startup is similarly quick even with hundreds of users.

 ### Files Modified (Implementation)
 The heart of the system lives in `user_management.go`, which models users, roles and grants and handles persistence.
 SQL support was added in `parser.go`, and the execution paths—including permission checks—reside in `engine_adapter.go`.
 Security events are recorded by `audit_log.go`.
 The server boots with user data preloaded by `paged_storage.go`.
-Finally, the web console under `cmd/mindb-server/web/` provides the login flow and propagates auth to API calls.
+Finally, the web console under `src/server/web/` provides the login flow and propagates auth to API calls.

 ### Security Best Practices
 Change the default root password, use specific host patterns instead of `%`, apply least privilege, enable HTTPS in production, and review users and grants regularly.

 ## Installation

 ```bash
 # Clone the repository